forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Interfax on Economic Prognosis
 <https://interfax.com/newsroom/top-stories/84165/>

 > The BIP down by about 30% in 2022.
-Up by about 5% in 2023 assuming the war lasts half a year more.
+Up by about 5% in 2023 under the assumption the war lasts half a year more.

 ##### Datskevych for KievIndependent 050522
 *Russia’s war may halve Ukraine's economy, increasing budget deficit by billions*